-Defending Minors Against Serious Accusations in Juvenile Court
+Minors Need a Strong Defense in Juvenile Court

 If your child has been accused of a juvenile offense, what happens next could have a major impact on his or her future.
 It is important to retain a lawyer who is prepared to protect your child’s interests and ensure that he or she is treated fairly by the juvenile justice system.

-I am Sylvia A. Cavazos, a San Antonio juvenile defense lawyer serving clients throughout south-central Texas.
-As a former assistant district attorney who prosecuted cases in juvenile court, I understand how the juvenile system works and how to safeguard my clients' rights.
+Juvenile defense lawyer Sylvia A. Cavazos represents minors in San Antonio and throughout south central Texas.
+As a former assistant district attorney who prosecuted cases in juvenile court, she understands how the juvenile system works and how to safeguard her clients’ rights.

 Guiding Clients Through the Juvenile Justice System in Texas

 The juvenile court system deals with most of the same offenses that are prosecuted as crimes in the adult justice system, but juvenile proceedings are very different from criminal trials.
-I have the experience to effectively defend minors against charges such as:
+Ms. Cavazos has the experience to effectively defend minors against charges such as: